Shivampasvan/ReachHub/README.md

 ## GUIDE
-`⬇️ If you click on any product You can see the below page ⬇️`
+`⬇️ If you click on any product You can see the single product detail page ⬇️`